ShunyangLi/starter-hugo-research-group/content/home/welcome.md

 <br>

-The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+The **UNSW Data and Knowledge Rearch Group** has been a center of excellence for data management and analytics for large data, especially for graph/network, spatial-temporal and image data.